Planning a Source Hierarchy Strategy in System Center 2012 Configuration Manager

 |Only primary sites in a Configuration Manager 2007 SP2 hierarchy are supported for migration.|

-After data is gathered from the initial source site of the System Center 2012 Configuration Manager SP1 hierarchy, you do not have to configure additional source sites to migrate data from the source hierarchy.
-This is because System Center 2012 Configuration Manager hierarchies use a shared database and the shared database allows you to identify and then migrate all available objects from the initial source site.
+After data is gathered from the initial source site of the System Center 2012 Configuration Manager SP1 or System Center 2012 R2 Configuration Manager hierarchy, you do not have to configure additional source sites to migrate data from the source hierarchy.
+This is because these versions of Configuration Manager use a shared database and the shared database allows you to identify and then migrate all available objects from the initial source site.

-However, when you configure the access accounts to gather data from a System Center 2012 Configuration Manager source hierarchy, you might need to grant the Source Site SMS Provider Account access to multiple computers in the source hierarchy.
-This is because System Center 2012 Configuration Manager sites support multiple instances of the SMS Provider, each on a different computer.
-When data gathering begins, the top-level site of the destination hierarchy contacts the top-level site in the source hierarchy to identify the location of the SMS Provider for that site.
+However, when you configure the access accounts to gather data, you might need to grant the Source Site SMS Provider Account access to multiple computers in the source hierarchy.
+This is because System Center 2012 Configuration Manager and System Center 2012 R2 Configuration Manager sites support multiple instances of the SMS Provider, each on a different computer.
+When data gathering begins, the top-level site of the destination hierarchy contacts the top-level site in the source hierarchy to identify the locations of the SMS Provider for that site.
 Only the first instance of the SMS provider is identified.
 If the data gathering process cannot access the SMS Provider at the location it identifies, the process fails and does not try to connect to additional computers that run an instance of SMS Provider for that site.

 The data gathering process then repeats itself on a simple schedule to maintain synchronization with any changes to data in the source site.
 By default, the process repeats every four hours.
 You can modify the schedule for this cycle by editing the Properties of the source site.
 The initial data gathering process must review all objects in the Configuration Manager database and can take time to finish.
 Subsequent data gathering processes identify only changes to the data and require less time to finish.